-The General Government Fund was funded in 2020 by a .484 mill levy to fund the general operations of the District.
-For 2019, the mill levy was .519 for general operations.
-While the District mill levy decreased the corresponding revenue resulted in an increase due to the growth of valuation in the District.
-The revenue from the mill levy increased in 2020 to \$422,282 from \$368,033.
+The General Government Fund was funded in 2021 by a .475 mill levy to fund the general operations of the District.
+For 2020, the mill levy was .484 for general operations.
+The mill levy is determined utilizing the state statute with a 5.5% revenue limit as well as the rules related to TABOR funding.
+The revenue from the mill levy increased slightly despite the reduction in mills from 421,362 in 2020 to \$438,839 in 2021.
+The resulting increase in revenue was the result of growth to the District's taxable assessed value.
 The District operates as a self-supporting enterprise.
 The Enterprise Fund is funded by revenues received from user fees and other sources that are sufficient to cover the day-to-day operating expenses of the District.
-Growth of the collection system is funded by developer contributions that are sufficient to pay 100% of the cost of design and construction unless the board elects to approve the participation of the District in the project.
+Growth of the collection system is funded by developer contributions that are sufficient to pay 100% of the cost of design and construction, the board may from time to time elect to participate in collection system expansion when it is determined beneficial.
+Generally due to oversizing of infrastructure to serve a larger portion of the District than is required by the developers project.

 Any revenues contributed by the District are derived from Plant Investment Fees ("PIF") collected from new connections to the system.
-District participation requires District investment to be reimbursed over time to the District through the collection of line extension fees reimbursing the District in a primary role prior to participating developers.
+District participation in collection system expansion requires District investment to be reimbursed over time to the District through the collection of line extension fees reimbursing the District in a primary role prior to participating developers.
 The enterprise fund can be further segmented into general operations and construction.